getsentry/sentry-docs/src/collections/_documentation/platforms/python/default-integrations.md

 ---

 System integrations are integrations enabled by default that integrate into the standard library or the interpreter itself.
-They are documented so you can see what they do and that they can be disabled if they cause issues.
+Sentry documents them so you can see what they do and that they can be disabled if they cause issues.
 To disable system integrations, set `default_integrations=False` when calling `init()`.